w3c/wai-website/pages/planning-policies/index.fr.md

 class: tight-page

 # In the footer below:
-# Do not change CHANGELOG and the dates
 # Translate the other words below, including "Date:", "Editor:" and "Previous contributors:"
 # Translate the Working Group and projects names.
 Leave the Working Group and projects acronyms in English.
 footer: >